adomokos/climb_that_mountain/blog/2017/02/go.md

 Go comes with many built-in tool, like code formating and benchmarking to name the fiew.
 In fact I set up [Vim Go](https://github.com/fatih/vim-go) that leverages many of those tools for me.
 I can run, test code with only a couple of keystrokes.

-(Add an animated gif demonstrating code formatting and testing on save in vim)

 Let's see how performant the procedure I wrote above.
 But before I do that I'll introduce another function where the slice's length is not pre-determined at the beginning of the operation, this way it has to auto-scale internally.

 ```go